Can I Open a Bank Account Without an EIN

 Your business’ EIN is, essentially, a social security number for your company.
 It’s the unique nine-digit code that separates your business from others in the eyes of the Internal Revenue Service (IRS).

-This EIN number goes by many other names including FEIN, or Federal Employer Identification Number, and Tax Identification Number, but no matter what name it’s called, your EIN is usually essential in any finance-related business situation.
+This EIN number goes by many other names, including FEIN, Federal Employer Identification Number, and Tax Identification Number, but no matter what name it’s called, your EIN is usually essential in any finance-related business situation.
 Some business types may be exempt from needing an EIN, for example, sole proprietorships, but typically any business that operates under the assistance of employees will need an EIN.

 Partnerships, multimember LLCs, and corporations are all required by law to have official EINs before opening any kind of company bank account, and their failure to acquire an EIN beforehand may result in unfortunate legal repercussions.